A Simple Baseline for Semi-supervised Semantic Segmentation with Strong Data Augmentation: Conclusion

 \section{Conclusion}

 In this work, we construct a simple semi-supervised learning framework for semantic segmentation.
-It employs strong augmentation with distribution-specific batch normalization in the pseudo label learning efficiently.
-In particular, DSBN can effectively avoid the statistical bias caused by strong augmentation.
-Meanwhile, self correction loss also effectively avoids the noise problem of the pseudo labels.
-Extensive quantitative and qualitative comparisons show that the proposed method performs favorably against recent state-of-the-art semi-supervised approaches.
+It employs strong augmentation with distribution-specific batch normalization, together with pseudo-label learning.
+In particular, DSBN can effectively avoid the BN statistics shift caused by strong augmentation.
+Meanwhile, we have also designed a self-correction loss, which effectively alleviates the label noises introduced by pseudo labeling.
+Quantitative and qualitative comparisons show that the proposed method performs favorably against recent state-of-the-art semi-supervised approaches.